Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

 3. Alternate method (Safe Mode with Command Prompt)

-   If you can't access the normal safe mode, you may try and access Safe Mode with Command Prompt and execute the following commands in Command Prompt (replace `not_working_driver` with the driver that isn't working):
+   If you can't access the normal safe mode, you may try to access Safe Mode with Command Prompt and execute the following commands in Command Prompt (replace `not_working_driver` with the driver that isn't working):

    ```text
    DISM /Image:C:\ /Get-Drivers